Skip to Content

 The very late announcement no doubt impacted a lot of guests.

-The new RCL ship was originally due to sail on August 17 and August 24, 2025, but the maiden voyage has now been pushed to August 31, 2025.
+The new RCL ship was originally due to sail on August 17 and August 24, 2025, but the maiden voyage was initially pushed to August 31, 2025 and then eventually launched on September 24, 2025

-At least the guests have 18 months to rearrange their plans.
-They can move to the delayed maiden voyage or can rebook on another RCL ship.
+At least the guests had 18 months to rearrange their plans.
+They could move to the delayed maiden voyage or can rebook on another RCL ship.

-Oceania Cruises is also looking ahead to 2025 and has announced that the new ship Allura will be delayed and the first six sailings of the ship’s maiden season canceled in the summer of 2025.
-This ship is being built with Fincantieri, the same shipyard that constructed Sun Princess.
+The first six sailings of the ship’s maiden season were canceled in the summer of 2025.
+This ship was built with Fincantieri, the same shipyard that constructed Sun Princess.

 Cancellations are not the only potential problems that you can encounter if you book a maiden voyage.